IT21290060/Research-Project-Netball/README.md

 Develop an ML-based system to evaluate and analyze the performance of netball players in four critical areas:
 Pass detection (Pass Accuracy, Patterns, and Detection).
 Hand signal recognition and analysis (Gesture Recognition and Effectiveness).
-Technique detection (Ball control, Footwork, Attacking, Defending, and Shooting).
+Predicting Player Position From Analyzing Basic Skills preformance using Key Coaching Points (Ball- Handling, Footwork, Attacking, Defending, and Shooting).
 Fitness evaluation through motor skills (Power, Agility, Speed, Balance, Reaction Speed, and Coordination).
 Provide a cost-effective solution that ensures accessibility for young players and umpires.
 Create a user-friendly interface for detailed feedback to help players enhance their skills independently.